hieunugent/findindshortestPath/README.md

             2. divide the field with a wall either horizontally or vertically. add a single passage through the wall
             3. repeat step #2  with the areas on either side of the wall
             4. continue, recursively, until the maze reaches the desired resolution
-        - maze is on process but it is only haft of grid,
+        - maze create but only haft(jun 8)
+        - maze create fall grid but does not have way out(jun 9)